project-mjolnir/brokkr/README.md

 If a card is already prepared via the steps mentioned in the "Automated clean install" section (minus the `brokkr setup-device` step), flashing it onto another device and preparing it for deployment is simple.

 1. After flashing the Pi and activating the appropriate venv, run ``brokkr setup-device`` to regenerate the harnesses device-specific items (password, hashes, SSH keys, etc).
 You’ll need to enter the Pi’s current and desired password at the interactive prompt.
-2. Once a specific unit number is assigned to a Pi, or on site, run ``brokkr configure-unit <unit-number> <network-interface>`` to set the unit number, connection mode, and other unit-specific details.
 3. Finally, on site, once the final unit configuration is set (or after it is changed in the future), perform on-site setup as below